GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 ## Installation

-Follow [these instructions](./install/index.md) to install and start oxd server and oxd-https-extension.
+Follow [these instructions](./oxd-server/install/index.md) to install and start oxd server and oxd-https-extension.

 ## Configuration

-Follow [these instructions](./conf/index.md) to configure oxd server.
+Follow [these instructions](./oxd-server/configuration/index.md) to configure oxd server.

 !!!
 Note
     You will need a valid license to properly configure the oxd server.
 If you have not yet registered for a license, visit the [oxd website](https://oxd.gluu.org).

-## Protocol
+## oxd API
 The oxd server supports the OpenID Connect and UMA 2 profiles of OAuth 2.0.
 OpenID Connect can be used to send a user for authentication and gather identity information about the user.
 UMA can be used to manage what digital resources the user should have access to.

-Learn more in the [protocol section](./protocol/index.md)
+Learn more in the [oxd Server API section](./oxd-server/api/index.md)

 ## Libraries
 oxd client libraries provide simple, flexible, powerful access to the oxd OpenID Connect and UMA authentication and authorization APIs.